Author

 Since enactment of the Tax Cuts and Jobs Act, counties have been urging the U.S. Congress to preserve the tax-exempt status of municipal bonds.
 In the 117th Congress, Democrats introduced a budget reconciliation bill, the Build Back Better Act, which included several initial provisions related to infrastructure financing.
 This includes the reinstatement of the tax-exempt status of interest on advance refunding bonds and the return of Build America Bonds that allow issuers of qualified infrastructure bonds to receive a tax credit equal to the applicable percentage of the interest.
 These provisions, however, were eliminated during negotiations and the bill was ultimately not enacted in law.
 Despite the challenges presented by a divided Congress, counties look forward to working with lawmakers to support maintaining the tax-exempt status of municipal bonds.

 Over the past half century, state and local governments have increasingly borne the cost of infrastructure and public improvements.
 According to the Congressional Budget Office, about 75 percent of public funding for transportation and water infrastructure alone is supplied by state and local governments.
-The federal savings from the proposed changes will not offset the economic strain that will burden state and local governments (and their local taxpayers) because those investments will become more expensive.
+The federal savings from the proposed changes will not offset the economic strain that will burden state and local governments (and their taxpayers) because those investments will become more expensive.

-Tax-exempt bonds are a critical tool for counties that facilitates the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
+Tax-exempt bonds are a critical tool for counties that facilitate the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
 Without the tax-exemption, counties would pay more to raise capital, a cost that would ultimately be borne by the taxpayers, through means such as reduced spending on the roads and bridges that counties are responsible for, decreased economic development, higher taxes or higher user fees.

 Key Talking Points